Loans and how to apply

 Eligible parents may borrow up to the cost of attendance minus any other aid received by the student.

-The interest rate for the Direct PLUS Loan for the 2018-2019 academic year is 7.60% Interest accrues during all periods beginning on the date of the loan’s first disbursement.
-PLUS Loans are also subject to a 4.272% origination fee which is deducted from the loan at the time of disbursement.
-For example, if you borrow $1,000, $956.00 will be disbursement to the student account.
+Effective July 1, 2021 through June 30, 2022, the annual interest rate for the Direct PLUS Loan is 6.28%.
+Interest accrues during all periods beginning on the date of the loan’s first disbursement.
+PLUS Loans disbursed between 10/1/20 and 9/30/22 are also subject to a 4.228% origination fee which is deducted from the loan at the time of disbursement.
+For example, if you borrow $1,000, approximately $956.00 will be disbursed to your student's account.

 Repayment begins within 60 days after the loan funds for the year are full disbursed.
 Parent Direct PLUS Loan borrowers may have the option of deferring repayment.